 For the food industry, this includes Budweiser APAC, beverage company Vitasoy, and meat producer Yurun Group, owner of the brand Haroulian.

 Mandatory sustainability disclosures in the EU will begin in 2024 and will scale up in 3 stages

 2024, Stage 1: The mandate is in effect for companies and their subsidiaries already submitting non-financial reports.
-This includes approximately 11,700 publicly listed companies with over 500 employees reporting or non-European companies with a turnover of over €150 million for 2023.
+This includes approximately 11,700 companies with publicly tradable securities, banks and insurance companies, with over 500 employees reporting or non-European companies with a turnover of over €150 million for 2023.

 2025, Stage 2: Large companies and their subsidiaries that are currently not subjected to non-financial reports will be required to disclose sustainability and climate information for the fiscal year 2024

 2026, Stage 3: Listed SMEs will have to disclose a sustainability report to the EU.
 SMEs will have the transitional option to opt-out until 2028.

 🇳🇿 New Zealand

 Large publicly listed companies, insurers, banks, and investment managers will be subject to mandatory climate-related disclosures.
 While specific industries are not included in the legislation, they may be indirectly affected to provide climate information as investment managers will need to disclose on a fund-to-fund basis.